Triptych of the Temptation of St. Anthony: Right panel

 The right panel depicts the Contemplation of St. Anthony.
 The two figures riding the fish in the sky had, according to the legend, obtained the capability to fly by the Devil in order to partake in Witches' Sabbaths.

 In the foreground is a naked woman, a symbol of luxury.
 She is peeping from a hollow trunk through a tent, which is being kept open for her by a toad.
 Her tempting body is being offered to the saint, who is portrayed at right, contemplating while looking at the observer at the same time.
 The dwarf next to him, who wears a red mantle and a whirligig, is a symbol of humanity's fecklessness.
 In the foreground, finally, are the last temptations: a table with bread and a jar of vine, supported by naked demons.
-One of the human pillars has his foot caught in a jar — an allusion to the sexual act.
+One of the human pillars has his foot caught in a jar — an allusion to the act of sexual intercourse.

 The background includes a towered city, windmills and a lake.